Business insolvency

 You’re getting pressure from HMRC, the bank or creditors and facing insolvency

 Business debt is the level of money that your business owes – the total amount of money outstanding to your creditors.
-Business debt consolidation (or Corporate Debt Consolidation) is when existing or future business debt is merged or swapped so that the repayment terms of the outstanding debt can be structured in a more favorable way for your business.
+Business debt consolidation (or corporate debt consolidation) is when existing or future business debt is merged or swapped so that the repayment terms of the outstanding debt can be structured in a more favourable way for your business.

 Business debt consolidation can take place through informal arrangements or through formal procedures under the Insolvency Act, such as a Company Voluntary Arrangement.